 Revelation 15-16.
-The second Exodus: wrath is poured out on the world with a mighty hand and an outstretched arm, culminating in the Day of the Lord.
+Wrath is poured out on the world with a mighty hand and an outstretched arm, culminating in the Day of the Lord.

 The first scourges to be designated plagues were the fire, smoke and sulphur associated with the sixth trumpet, which were three in number.
 The seven last plagues bring the total to ten, as in the days before the Exodus.
 While the judgements of the trumpets also express God’s anger, these are worse.
 Israel will not be delivered from its oppressor until the tenth plague.

 Fire is now involved in the judgement.
 ‘Conquering from [ek] the beast’ is grammatically clipped, but the vision parallels that of the multitude ‘from every nation … coming from the great tribulation’ (Rev 7:14; cf. 16:13, where the verb of motion is also omitted).
 Throughout, they conquer because they refuse to bow before the image of the beast or receive his mark, even on pain of death.
-Therefore they stand on the sea, which is solid to them; they stand without fear before the throne.
-Like the 144,000, they are safe in heaven.
+Therefore they stand on the sea, which is solid to them; they stand without fear before the throne, safe, like the 144,000, in heaven.

 The Pentateuch records two songs: one in which Moses celebrated Yahweh’s triumph over Pharaoh (Ex 15) and one in which, just before Israel entered the Promised Land, he foretold the nation’s prosperity, unfaithfulness, exile and final deliverance (Deut 32).
 The song of triumph is in mind.
-As God’s servant (Ex 14:31) and as though he were God himself (Ex 7:1), Moses inflicted misery on a country that had made Israel’s life a misery.
-The Lamb too was a ‘servant of God’ (Isa 53:7, Mark 10:45), acting with his full authority.
-Now he brings down judgement on the beast-Pharaoh.
-Those who have conquered sing a new song from a position after death, figuratively on the other side of the sea.
+As God’s servant, and as though he were God himself (Ex 14:31, 7:1), Moses inflicted misery on a country that had made Israel’s life a misery.
+The Lamb too was a ‘servant of God’ (Isa 53:7, Mark 10:45).
+Now he brings down judgement on the beast-Pharaoh, and those who have conquered share in his victory, recognising no distinction between him and the Lord God Almighty.
+They sing from a position after death, on the other side of the sea.
 It is from there that they observe God’s judgement of his enemies.

-The vision connects with the end of chapter 11, where the temple in heaven opens and discloses the ark of the covenant.
-Jerusalem’s Temple was built according to the same God-given pattern as the Tabernacle, for they embodied the same reality.
-The Tabernacle (Heb. mishkan) was where God chose to dwell before Jerusalem became the capital.
-It consisted of a tent (Heb. ohel), partitioned by a curtain or veil, within which was ‘the ark of the testimony’.
-The ark enshrined the tablet inscribed with the ten commandments, a summation of God’s law and covenant, and this inner tent was therefore called the ‘tent of the testimony’.
-The tent on the outer side of the veil contained the shining lamps of the menorah, symbolising the light of his word, and the bread, symbolising his daily presence.
-In due time, when the Word ‘became flesh and tabernacled amongst us’ (John 1:14), God extended his testimony to the Gentiles; Christ’s body was the temple of God because it housed his Spirit (John 2:21).
-After his ascension those who participated in his flesh and blood continued that witness as they took his word from Judaea to the ends of the earth.
+The vision connects with the end of chapter 11, where the temple in heaven opens to reveal the ark of the covenant and there follow ‘lightning, sounds, thunder, an earthquake, and heavy hail’.
+Like the Tabernacle, the Temple in Jerusalem was the earthly representation of God’s dwelling-place, and it had the same design.
+Both consisted of a sanctuary partitioned by a curtain or veil.
+Within the inner sanctuary or tent was ‘the ark of the testimony’ and within the ark were the tablets inscribed with the ten commandments, summing up God’s law and covenant.
+The inner sanctuary, the Holy of Holies, was therefore called the ‘tent of the testimony’.
+(In Hebrew ‘Tabernacle’ meant ‘dwelling-place’ and ‘tent’ was a separate word; in the New Testament skene was the word for both.)
+The sanctuary on the outer side of the veil contained the bread and the shining lamps of the menorah, symbolising his daily presence and his light.
+In due time, the Word ‘became flesh and tabernacled amongst us’ (John 1:14).
+Christ’s body was the temple of God because it housed his Spirit (John 2:21), and he became the bread and the light.
+After his ascension those who participated in his body and spirit continued the testimony as they took his word from Jerusalem to the ends of the earth.

-Like the ‘one like a son of man’ (1:13), the angels wear a golden sash.
-Their golden bowls once held the prayers of the saints (5:8), but now they hold the wine of God’s wrath.
-The entrance to the sanctuary closes as the angels leave.
-As when Christ was crucified, his eye will not spare.
-He will show no pity.
+Like him (1:13), the angels wear belts of gold (the significant point is what the belts are made of, not that they are wearing belts).
+Their golden bowls once held the prayers of the saints (5:8); now they hold the wine of God’s wrath.
+The entrance to the sanctuary closes as the angels leave, and silence falls (after 16:1) to complete the hour’s silence begun at the seventh seal.
+As when Christ was crucified, his eye will not spare; he will show no pity.

 ‘Fury’ is thumos, a stronger word than orge, ‘wrath’ or ‘anger’.
 We have emotions because we are made in God’s likeness, and he has emotions.
-But anger is rarely good and we should not give it sway (Eph 4:26, Col 3:8).
-God continually exercises makrothumia, ‘patience’ (Rom 2:4), for he does not will that anyone should perish but that they should repent (II Pet 3:9).
+But anger is rarely good and we should not be overcome by it (Eph 4:26, Col 3:8).
+God continually exercises makrothumia, ‘patience’ (Rom 2:4), for he does not will that anyone should perish but that they should repent.
 Were it not for that patience, we should have died the moment we became acquainted with evil.
 Judgement is deferred to the end of life and to the end of the age.
 “I did not come to judge the world, but to save the world” (John 12:48).
 But ultimately judgement must come.

 The wrath of God has a double reference.
-First, it refers to the punishment of death (Rom 4:15, 7:9f), because in Adam all die.
-We are by nature children of disobedience (Eph 5:6, Col 3:6) and therefore of wrath (Eph 2:3, John 3:36).
+First, it refers to the punishment of death (Rom 4:15, 7:9f), because in Adam all die; we are by nature children of disobedience (Eph 5:6) and therefore of wrath (Eph 2:3, John 3:36).
 ‘All our days pass away under your wrath’ (Ps 90:9).
 A ruler who imposes the just sentence of death for a crime exacts the wrath of God on his behalf, for the sentence is the same (Rom 13:4); it is the fate of every soul at the resurrection who does not obey the truth but unrighteousness (Rom 2:5-8).
 But whoever is justified by the blood of Christ will be saved from wrath (Rom 5:9).

-Second, it refers to the ‘tribulation and distress for every human soul that does evil, the Jew first and also the Greek,’ at a particular moment in history.
+Second, it refers to a moment in history when there will be ‘tribulation and distress for every human soul that does evil, the Jew first and also the Greek’.
 For the Jews, this came to pass in the Jewish-Roman wars of AD 66-70 and 132-135.
 More than a million lost their lives, including many who had congregated in Jerusalem to celebrate the Passover; the remaining population of Judaea was enslaved and deported (Ezek 5:1-13, Zech 13:8, Luke 21:21-24, 23:28-30; Josephus, Wars of the Jews 6.9.3, Cassius Dio, Roman History 69.12.1-14.3).
-While the Jews brought these calamities upon themselves, ultimately they came from God, the Romans being his instruments.
-He had warned about them many times (Ezek 5:1-13, Zech 13:8, Mal 4:6, Luke 23:28-30).
-He rejected the Jews because they had rejected him (Matt 21:32-41).
+In their pursuit of national independence the Jews brought these calamities upon themselves.
+Ultimately, however, they came from God.
+The Jews had rejected God, so he rejected them, having warned them about the consequences often (Ezek 5:1-13, Zech 13:8, Mal 4:6, Matt 21:32-41).

-In advance of the appearing of the Messiah, John the Baptist also warned of the wrath that was to come.
-Though he could not say when it would happen, it would befall Jew and Gentile alike (Luke 3:7, 3:17).
-Elsewhere it is described as the time of their ‘visitation’ (Luke 19:44, I Pet 2:12).
-Jesus briefed his disciples about both episodes (Matt 23:32-24:30).
-So now it is the turn of the Gentiles.
+In advance of the appearing of the Messiah, John the Baptist too warned about the wrath to come (Luke 3:7, 3:17).
+Though he could not say when it would happen, it would come upon Jews and Gentiles alike.
+Elsewhere it is described as the time of their ‘visitation’ (Luke 19:44, I Pet 2:12), and Jesus briefed his disciples about both episodes.
+Now it is the turn of the Gentiles.
 The boils on the skin, the extreme thirst, the intolerable heat anticipate in the land of the living the subsequent fate of the wicked, when they rise from the dead and are thrown into the lake of fire.
-Those in Israel who have survived up to this point are protected from the radiation by a canopy of cloud (Isa 4:3-6).
+Those in Israel who have survived the beast’s rule are protected from the radiation by a canopy of cloud (Isa 4:3-6).